Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/01/de-mystifying-linq.md

 Assert.AreEqual(3, computers.MyCount(IsCalculator));
 ```

-We can also make sure things remaining readable if we chain the calls, but using new lines…
+We can also make sure things remain readable if we chain the calls, by using new lines…

 ```csharp
 IEnumerable<SuperComputer> validSuperComputers = computers